Logitech/cto-HomeAssistantPlugin-OptionsPlus/README.md

    * **Base Websocket URL**: `wss://homeassistant.local:8123/` if Home Assistant was setup using the default way (or your own custom URL starting with `wss://` or `ws://` otherwise).
 Prefer `wss://` for enhanced security.
    * **Long-Lived Token**: paste from HA Profile
    * Click **Test connection**.
-   * If no error appears after short time click save.
+   * If no error appears after click save.
 4. Put any **actions** you want into your layout.
 See what they do in the explanation helow
 5. (Optional) You may now delete the Configure Home Assistant action from your layout .
 The settings persist.